-As a pilgrim I have walked the camino for the first time in 2005.
-And the camino kept calling me back ever since to return to walk.
-I returned in 2007 and the winter of 2008 to walk from St. Jean Pied de Port.
-I have also walked the Camino Portugués from Porto, the Camino Primitive from Oviedo and the Camino Inglés from Ferrol.
-Since 2015 I am guiding groups of visually impaired people to Santiago (see Camino Walking Blind) By walking the camino over and over again I have felt the healing power of this path in combination with coaching and guiding.
-It is possible to have individual camino coaching and walk as a pilgrim with Gert-Jan to Santiago de Compostela or Finistera.
+As a pilgrim, Gert-Jan de Hoon has walked the Camino for the first time in 2005.
+And the Camino kept calling him back ever since to return to walk.
+Since 2015 Voyage Beyond is guiding small groups, teams and groups of visually impaired people to Santiago.
+By walking the Camino over and over again, Gert-Jan has felt the healing power of this path in combination with coaching and guiding.
+It is also possible to have custom made walks and individual Camino Coaching to walk as a pilgrim to Santiago de Compostela or Finistera.
 Find out about planned Camino Coaching Events.